ali1234/rpi-ramdisk/README.md

   https://wiki.ubuntu.com/OpenStack/CloudArchive

+## Submodules

+This repository uses git submodules.

-### Docker
+### Cloning

-Check the `Dockerfile` and `build-docker` scripts which automate the entire build process.
+This repository uses git submodules.
+After cloning the repository run:

+    git submodule update --init

+To pull changes from upstream run:

+    git submodule update --remote

 ## Compiling

 Running `make` will build everything.
 Parallel make e.g. `make -j8` is supported and will greatly decrease the kernel build times.

-The kernel build output is redirected to `/dev/null` by default.
-To show it:
+The submodule build output is redirected to `/dev/null` by default.
+To show it for the kernel:

     make VERBOSE_KERNEL_BUILD=1

+You can also substitute "KERNEL" with "QT", "GSTREAMER", "RYGEL" etc for those packages.

 For faster kernel builds, ccache can be used.
 Install it first, then: